 Sometimes your product needs to speak for itself and people need to experience it before they can fully commit.
 What we're seeing nowadays is that a lot of websites offer extended trial periods.

-For example, users can experience Skillshare 2 months free of charge and at THINX, customers can try the underwear 2 cycles.
+For example, users can experience Skillshare two months free of charge and at THINX, customers can try the underwear for two cycles.
+You'll want a win-back campaign to reinvigorate interest in your brand after the trial period lapses.

 If you're confident about your product, a long trial period is a great way to introduce it to potential customers.
 On their end, it's low-risk and for you, it's a great opportunity to show that your product is worth it.

-Subject: You have 60-day trial period (see what we did there?) to Try THINX
+Subject: You have a 60-day trial period (see what we did there?) to Try THINX

-Whether you want to offer discounts as an e-commerce is up to you, but it can help when your number of sales need a boost.
+Whether you want to offer discounts is up to you, but it can help when your number of e-commerce sales need a boost.
 A special discount or promotion can spike your sales and create a sense of urgency for readers.

 From: Wear South Africa